AEMacBeath/project-community-ui/README.md

 ## Project Design

-The wireframes fro this project can be viewed [here](/docs/wireframes.md).
+The wireframes for this project can be viewed [here](/docs/wireframes.md).

 ## User Stories